VisualNeuroscience-UH/CxSystem/docs/physio_tutorial.rst

 =================================

-The format of the physiological configuration file is different from that of the network and model configuration file in a sense that the parameters in the configuration file grow vertically.
+The format of the physiological configuration file is different from that of the network and model configuration file in a sense that the parameters in the configuration file are placed vertically.
 Typically there are four types of columns in a physiological configuration file:

-* **Variables**: which is the first column and contains the name of the variable.
+* **Variables**: is the first column and contains the name of the variable.
 Some values are in form of key:value pairs and others are just a regular variable with a value.

 ::